facebook

 Can I choose not to sit for examinations?

-What happens if I need to repeat a subject?
+What happens if I need to repeat a module?

-What happens if I need to repeat a subject?
+What happens if I need to repeat a module?

-If you fail any of the subject (s), you will take the repeat subject(s) upon completion of the last MC/PDC.
+If you fail any of the module (s), you will take the repeat subject(s) upon completion of the last MC/PDC.

 Repeat of subject(s) is conditional on the following:

-Do I have to repeat the whole MC if I fail any subject(s) within the MC?
+Do I have to repeat the whole MC/PDC if I fail any module(s) within the MC/PDC?

-Do I have to repeat the whole MC if I fail any subject(s) within the MC?
+Do I have to repeat the whole MC/PDC if I fail any module(s) within the MC/PDC?

-No, you will only need to repeat the failed subject(s) upon completion of the fifth MC.
-Repeat of subjects is conditional on no clash in schedule, approved by TP and offered in that semester.
+No, you will only need to repeat the failed module(s) upon completion of the fifth MC.
+Repeating of subjects is conditional on no schedule clashes, approved by TP, and availability in that semester.

-Is there supplementary examination for the failed subject(s)?
+Is there supplementary examination for the failed module(s)?

-Is there supplementary examination for the failed subject(s)?
+Is there supplementary examination for the failed module(s)?

-There is no supplementary examination for the failed subject(s).
+There is no supplementary examination for the failed module(s).

 There is no subsidy for the repeat subject(s).
 You are required to pay the full fee for the repeat subject(s).